Yanqingmao/NetAutoTsExport/README.md

 ### 1.2.16 UseCamelPropertyName

-whether property name use the camel model. if true,  property name use the camel model. or elase, property name will reserve the original name;
+whether property name use the camel model; the default value is false.
+if true,  property name use the camel model. or elase, property name will reserve the original name;
 for exmaple, when UseCamelPropertyName = true